kpertsch/rlds_dataset_builder/README.md

 This will display a few random episodes from the dataset with language commands and visualize action and state histograms per dimension.
 Note, if you are running on a headless server you can modify `WANDB_ENTITY` at the top of `visualize_dataset.py` and add your own WandB entity -- then the script will log all visualizations to WandB.

+## Add Transform for Target Spec

+For X-embodiment training we are using specific inputs / outputs for the model: input is a single RGB camera, output is an 8-dimensional action, consisting of end-effector position and orientation, gripper open/close and a episode termination action.

+The final step in adding your dataset to the training mix is to provide a transform function, that transforms a step from your original dataset above to the required training spec.
+Please follow the two simple steps below:

+1. **Modify Step Transform**: Modify the function `transform_step()` in `example_transform/transform.py`.
+The function takes in a step from your dataset above and is supposed to map it to the desired output spec.
+The file contains a detailed description of the desired output spec.

+2. **Test Transform**: We provide a script to verify that the resulting __transformed__ dataset outputs match the desired output spec.
+Please run the following command: `python3 test_dataset_transform.py <name_of_your_dataset>`

+If the test passes successfully, you are ready to upload your dataset!